retiarylime/thinkpad-t14s/trackpoint/trackpoint.md

 		```

 		- **libinput Accel Profile Enabled**
 			- 3 boolean values (8 bit, 0 or 1), in order "adaptive", "flat", "custom".
 Indicates which acceleration profile is currently enabled on this device.
+My favourite profile is flat `0 1 0`.

 		- **libinput Accel Speed**
 			- 1 32-bit float value, defines the pointer speed.
 Value range -1, 1.
 This only applies to the flat or adaptive profile.
+My favourite speed is `0.3`.

 	- **Persistent:** after confirming the acceleration profile & speed value, run the command below: